 Style: Greek Revival

 Architect: Thomas Jefferson

 Description: The building faces southeast and is a two story limestone structure.
-The building is located in the center of the city.
-The southeast front has a large portico supported by four large columns rising to a pediment at the roof line.
+The building is located on landscaped grounds in the center of Woodstock.
+The southeast front has a large portico supported by four large Truscan columns rising to a pediment at the roof line.
 On the roof is a high octagonal cupola with spite shaped dome at the top.
-Additions were added in 1820, 1840 and 1885.
+In the interior, the courtroom rises two stories in the center of the first story and has a massive turned ceiling supports.
+Additions were added in 1820, 1840 and 1885 when a rear addition was built.
 The portico was constructed in 1927.
-The architect for the addition in 1929 was T F Schneider.
+The architect for the addition in 1929 was T F Schneider6.
 The building was renovated in 2013.
 The architect was RRMM Architects and the contractor was Caldwell Santmyer.

 Note: David Hoshour made the bricks for the courthouse and his son John Hoshour constructed the rear addition to house the clerk’s office in 1880.
 The original building was probably constructed using slave labor.

-See: National Register of Historic Places – Shenandoah County Courthouse
+See: National Register of Historic Places – Old Shenandoah County Courthouse

 Location: 600 North Main Street / Mill Road

 Description: The building faces west and is a two story red colored brick and concrete structure.
 The building is located on landscaped grounds in the center of Woodstock to the north of the courthouse.
 The west front has a high portico supported by four pillars rising to a pediment.
 There is stone work above the windows.
 The roof line is flat.
 The building served as the Woodstock High School and other school uses until 1994.
 In 1999, the building was renovated and a new section constructed on the east side.
 The building is named as the County Government Center.
 The architect was Miller Cupp Associates of Harrisburg and the contractor was Howard Shockey & Sons, Inc of Winchester.

 County Courthouse - Woodstock